-(c) No group purchaser may in any way require a provider to participate in a record locator service as a condition of payment or participation.
+(c) No group purchaser may in any way require a provider to participate in a record locator or patient information service as a condition of payment or participation.

-(d) A provider or an entity operating a record locator service must provide a mechanism under which patients may exclude their identifying information and information about the location of their health records from a record locator service.
-At a minimum, a consent form that permits a provider to access a record locator service must include a conspicuous check-box option that allows a patient to exclude all of the patient's information from the record locator service.
-A provider participating in a health information exchange with a record locator service who receives a patient's request to exclude all of the patient's information from the record locator service or to have a specific provider contact excluded from the record locator service is responsible for removing that information from the record locator service.
+(d) A provider or an entity operating a record locator or patient information service must provide a mechanism under which patients may exclude their identifying information and information about the location of their health records from a record locator or patient information service.
+At a minimum, a consent form that permits a provider to access a record locator or patient information service must include a conspicuous check-box option that allows a patient to exclude all of the patient's information from the service.
+A provider participating in a health information exchange with a record locator or patient information service who receives a patient's request to exclude all of the patient's information from the service or to have a specific provider contact excluded from the service is responsible for removing that information from the service.

 (a) In cases where a provider releases health records without patient consent as authorized by law, the release must be documented in the patient's health record.
 In the case of a release under section 144.294, subdivision 2, the documentation must include the date and circumstances under which the release was made, the person or agency to whom the release was made, and the records that were released.

 (b) When a health record is released using a representation from a provider that holds a consent from the patient, the releasing provider shall document:

 (1) the provider requesting the health records;

 (4) the date the health records were requested.